SimonCB765/ClinicalConceptDiscovery/Notes.md

 python 3 is necessary due to the exists_ok keyword in the os.makedirs

+python ../ConceptDiscovery inputFile
+    can be used to call the code from anywhere

 if the same concept is defined multiple times the terms will just keep being added to the record of the concept

 positive and negative terms